HenSch90/SiD/Modul-F3_Mobilität.md

 vc:

-SHOW q1 AND ao1 TO ao7 AND ka1 IF 1 Aufenthalt
+SHOW q1 AND ao1 TO ao7 AND ka1 IF ainfaus==2 OR ainfaus==MISSING

-SHOW q2 AND ao1 TO ao14 AND ka1 TO ka2 IF 2 Aufenthalte
+SHOW q2 AND ao1 TO ao14 AND ka1 TO ka2 IF ainfaus==3

-SHOW q2 AND ao1 TO ao21 AND ka1 TO ka3 IF 3 Aufenthalte
+SHOW q2 AND ao1 TO ao21 AND ka1 TO ka3 IF ainfaus==4

 av: